 You are using an outdated browser.
 Please upgrade your browser to improve your ReverbNation experience.

 Fronted by lead singer and actor Rob Benedict, Louden Swain also includes bassist Mike Borja, lead guitarist Billy Moran and drummer Stephen Norton.
-The band is readying its fourth full-length recording – Eskimo, set to be issued in January 2012 on their own 3 Car Wreckords label.
+The band has just released its fifth full-length recording – Sky Alive on their own 3 Car Wreckords label.

-Louden Swain now aims to build on their already considerable momentum with the forthcoming Eskimo, featuring lead single “CA Nation,” a Red Hot Chili Peppers-infused power-pop song.
-The album boasts 13 tracks that are some of the bands’ most polished to date, partly due to the fact that the band enlisted the help of some expert industry veterans.
+The group built on their already considerable momentum with 2011’s Eskimo, featuring title track “Eskimo,” which features a video of the band as Eskimos searching the California desert for a home.
+For the album, the band enlisted the help of some expert industry veterans.
 The album was mixed by Joe McGrath (Ryan Adams, Green Day, B.B.
 King), Mike Farrell (Morrissey, Macy Gray) guested on keyboards, and the finishing touches on the album were provided by the Grammy winning mastering of Gavin Lurssen.